 “How Distributional Conflict over In-Kind Benefits Generates Support for Far-Right Parties,” with Jeremy Ferwerda, Dartmouth College.
 Winner of the 2017 Best Paper Award for the APSA Migration and Citizenship section.
-[Under Review]
+[R&R]

 Does granting immigrants access to the welfare state increase support for far-right parties?
 This paper makes two contributions to this debate.
 Theoretically, we narrow the focus to welfare programs that provide benefits in-kind.
 Because they are prone to congestion, in-kind programs are vulnerable to localized demand shocks that can activate distributional conflict between na- tives and immigrants.
 Empirically, we identify the impact of distributional conflict on national electoral outcomes by leveraging an exogenous shock to welfare eligibility criteria.
 Focusing on an EU directive which forced Austrian municipalities to open public housing to previously excluded immigrants, we demonstrate that the reform sharply increased support for far-right parties with welfare chauvinist platforms.
 Data on housing diversity, quality, and rents suggest this response was largely driven by material concerns among affected voters.
 Our findings provide novel evidence that distributional conflict accelerated the rise of far-right parties in countries with substantial in-kind welfare programs.

 “Who Cares?
 Measuring Preference Intensity in a Polarized Environment,” with Daniel L.Chen (TSE-IAST) and Karine Van Der Straeten (TSE-IAST).
 [Under Review]